Get the most out of your running gear: tips for extending gear lifespan

 Our commitment to sustainability

-At Brooks, we aim to minimise the impact our running gear has on the planet.
+At Brooks, we aim to minimize the impact our running gear has on the planet.
 We want our gear to last longer and we’re taking greater responsibility to make sure it doesn’t end up in the landfill after it has run its last mile.
 To achieve this, our sustainable consumption initiatives include:

 Source only materials with minimum 50% recycled or bio-based content by 2030